sunnatTuychiyev/Mazzaly_backend/README.md

 a user is logged in, recipes for their current subscription tier are included in the results.
 If the subscription has expired, the response again falls back to Standard recipes only.

+## Admin Statistics

+The admin panel provides a `/admin/statistics/` page with charts and tables showing recipe views and user activity.
+Data comes from the `RecipeViewLog` model and the GeoIP database configured via `GEOIP_PATH`.